amandajuhl95/week39/README.md

 #### Exercise: Fetch and Promises - almost completed

-* I didn't do the exercise: "CORS (meant for Thursday)".
+* I completed everything, except from the exercise: "CORS (meant for Thursday)".

 #### Exercise 1: